raquentin/punt-engine/README.md

 # punt-engine
-is an open-source FPGA-accelerated high-frequency trading engine.
-See https://punt-engine.com for full documentation.

-> [!IMPORTANT]
-> development paused, resuming dec 2025
+is an collection of open software and gateware for high-frequency trading.

-## Components
+## Modules

 ### Pipebomb
 **P**ipebomb **I**s a **P**ipelined and **E**ventually **B**alanced **O**rder-**M**anaging **B**ook.